AgileRL/AgileRL/docs/llm_finetuning/index.rst

    :doc:`batch_sizing`
       Rollout, mini- and micro-batch sizes, and how often the optimizer steps.

+   :doc:`distributed`
+      Multi-GPU with ``torchrun``: a full replica per GPU, or FSDP2 sharding when the actor does not fit.

    :doc:`fused_logprobs`
       Fused linear log-probability computation for memory-efficient training.